Bruce Miller, MD

-A.W. and Mary Margaret Clausen Distinguished Professorship in Neurology & Professor of Psychiatry, UCSF
+A.W. and Mary Margaret Clausen Distinguished Professorship in Neurology & Professor of Psychiatry

 Miller studies the underlying mechanisms of neurocognitive disorders and is a world leader in the differential diagnosis of dementia.
 He holds the A.W. and Mary Margaret Clausen Distinguished Professorship in Neurology at the University of California, San Francisco (UCSF).

 Less than two decades ago nearly all cases of dementia were classified as Alzheimer’s disease with little insight into other types of brain disorders.
-A more recent emphasis on factors such as changes in behavior, language, and mood have led to the discovery and recognition of various neurodegenerative diseases that can be distinguished from one another, making the differential diagnosis of dementia both imperative and identifiable.“I think through the training of a new generation of leaders, we truly have a chance to transform our society.”
+A more recent emphasis on factors such as changes in behavior, language, and mood have led to the discovery and recognition of various neurodegenerative diseases that can be distinguished from one another, making the differential diagnosis of dementia both imperative and identifiable.

 Miller is a behavioral neurologist whose work has been devoted to brain and behavior relationships as well as the genetic and molecular underpinnings of disease.
 His research in frontotemporal dementia (FTD) underlines both the behavioral and emotional deficits that characterize these patients, while simultaneously noting the visual creativity that often develops in the setting of FTD.
-He has been the principal investigator of the NIH-sponsored Alzheimer’s Disease Research Center (ADRC) and program project on FTD called Frontotemporal Dementia: Genes, Imaging and Emotions for more than 15 years.
+He has been the principal investigator of the National Institutes of Health (NIH) sponsored Alzheimer’s Disease Research Center (ADRC) and program project on FTD called Frontotemporal Dementia: Genes, Imaging and Emotions for more than 15 years.

 His ongoing work includes overseeing a healthy aging study, which includes an artist-in-residence program.
 In addition, he helps lead two philanthropy-funded research groups, the Tau Consortium and the Consortium for Frontotemporal Research, focused on developing treatments for tau and progranulin disorders, respectively.
 Miller also works with the National Football League to help educate and assess players regarding traumatic brain injury and the importance of brain health.
 Most recently, he has helped to lead a groundbreaking supportive care coordination trial to help improve the lives of patients with dementia and their caregivers.